sequelize/umzug/README.md

 Note on migration file sorting:

-- file matches, found using [glob](https://npmjs.com/package/glob), will be alphabetically sorted based on their paths
+- file matches, found using [glob](https://npmjs.com/package/glob), will be lexicographically sorted based on their paths
   - so if your migrations are `one/m1.js`, `two/m2.js`, `three/m3.js`, the resultant order will be `one/m1.js`, `three/m3.js`, `two/m2.js`
   - similarly, if your migrations are called `m1.js`, `m2.js`, ... `m10.js`, `m11.js`, the resultant ordering will be `m1.js`, `m10.js`, `m11.js`, ... `m2.js`
 - The easiest way to deal with this is to ensure your migrations appear in a single folder, and their paths match alphabetically with the order they should run in